Save up to 25%… Shop Our Birthday Sale Now!

 Ox tongue - fistulina hepatica

-Fistulina hepatica is an edible culinary mushroom that is an excellent meat substitute.
-It’s also referred to as “ox tongue” because its size, shape, and appearance sometimes resemble a big tongue.
+Fistulina hepatica is an edible mushroom that’s an excellent meat substitute.
+It’s also referred to as “ox tongue” because its size and shape sometimes resemble a big tongue.

-This variety of red mushrooms is common in Europe, especially in forested areas.
-It also grows in North America, Africa, and Australia.
-It’s usually in season from late summer to fall.
+This variety of red edible mushrooms is common in Europe, especially in forested areas.
+It also grows in North America, Africa, and Australia, usually in season from late summer to fall.

 Fistulina hepatica is relatively rare.
 It’s not cultivated commercially and is mostly found through foraging.
-It’s also unique compared to other red mushrooms due to its crimson color and peculiar shape.
+It’s also unique compared to other red mushroom species due to its crimson color and peculiar shape.

 This type of red mushroom is parasitic and saprophytic and prefers growing on tree species such as chestnut and oak.
 It typically develops in small groups on decaying stumps or tree trunks that are still covered in foliage.